digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 While we extensively test the upgrade process ourselves, we cannot exclude the eventuality that you are using the system in a non-anticipated way.
 Testing is cumbersome, but breaking a production system is worse.

-If you are upgrading a participant, then we suggest that you also use an in-memory synchronizer which you can tear down after you have tested that the upgrade of the participant is working.
-You might do that by adding a simple synchronizer definition as a configuration mixin to your participant configuration.
+If you are upgrading a participant, then we suggest that you also use an in-memory sync domain which you can tear down after you have tested that the upgrade of the participant is working.
+You might do that by adding a simple sync domain definition as a configuration mixin to your participant configuration.

 Generally, if you are running a high-availability setup, please take all nodes offline before performing an upgrade.
 If the update requires a database migration (check the release notes), avoid running older and newer binaries in a replicated setup, as the two binaries might expect a different database layout.

-You can upgrade the binaries of a microservice-based synchronizer in any order, as long as you upgrade the binaries of nodes accessing the same database at the same time.
+You can upgrade the binaries of a microservice-based sync domain in any order, as long as you upgrade the binaries of nodes accessing the same database at the same time.
 For example, you could upgrade the binary of a replicated mediator node on one weekend and an active-active database sequencer on another weekend.